Retrogusti Profile

 His world

-Ingredient that represents it
+Ingredients that represents him

 His cuisine is this: a intertwining of origins and destinations, of memory and discovery.
 It is Campania that has shaped him, Tuscany that has adopted him, and Versilia that inspires him every day.
 It is a journey that starts from the land and reaches the sea, and it never ceases to amaze him.